Washington Bounty Hunter Guide: Requirements and Steps

 5. Receive your license.

 After completing the steps above and passing the exam, you will become a licensed bail bond recovery agent in Washington.
 Bail bond recovery agent licenses must be renewed each year; although there are continuing education requirements for bail bond agents, there are no continuing education requirements for bail bond recovery agents.
-As of March 2016, the fee to renew a bail bond recovery agent license is $475.
+As of May 2022, the fee to renew a bail bond recovery agent license was $475.

 Bounty hunters may supplement their income by working as private investigators or process servers.
-You must have a certain set of skills to be successful as a bounty hunter and those skills can be transferred to these two other professions while providing a supplemental income during slower times.
-The following text provides a brief description of these two jobs the requirements of Washington State.
+You must have a certain set of skills to be successful as a bounty hunter, and those skills can be transferred to these two other professions to provide supplemental income during slower times.
+The following text provides a brief description of these two jobs and the requirements for each in Washington State.

 Private Investigator/Private Detective

 Private investigators (PIs) work for individuals or groups and investigate various types of information for their client.
-In Washington, PIs must be licensed by the Washington State Department of Licensing.
-PI licensure applicants must be a US citizen or resident alien and at least 18 years of age if applying for an unarmed PI agency license.
+In Washington, PIs must be licensed by the Washington DOL.
+PI license applicants must be US citizens or resident aliens and at least 18 years of age if applying for an unarmed PI agency license.
 If you are applying for an armed PI Agency license, you must be at least 21 years of age.
-Prior to applying, you must have three years of investigative experience and be able to obtain a certificate of liability insurance (or a $10,000 surety bond).
+In both cases, you must be employed by a licensed PI agency.
+Prior to applying for an agency license, you must have three years of investigative experience and be able to obtain a certificate of liability insurance (or a $10,000 surety bond).

-Process servers serve legal documents and court actions to parties involved in a lawsuit of judgment.
-Process servers Washington must be at least 18 years of age and must register with their county clerk’s office.
+Process servers serve legal documents and court actions to parties involved in a lawsuit or judgment.
+Process servers in Washington must be at least 18 years of age and must register with their county clerk’s office.

 Training and Education Options in Washington

 Bail recovery agents should look to increase their knowledge of the criminal justice field by obtaining a two- or four-year degree program in criminal justice or a related field.
-Some schools have certificate programs that you can apply for.
+In addition to degree programs, some schools offer certificate programs.
 Pursuing a formal degree will give you a better understanding of the field and the legal system.
 Having formal education under your belt will also show bail bondsmen, your potential employers, that you are serious about your career.
-Below are a few schools in Washington that offer two-year degrees in criminal justice.
+Below are a few schools in Washington that offer criminal justice programs.

 3000 Landerholm Cir SE